LandoSansNom/harryPotterJetPackApp/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:
+Harry Potter is one of the famous movie of all time.
+We like it a lot and we would certainly love to have a spot where we can discover all the Harry Potter characters together
+That's why I build this app.
+It represents a space where:
+* you can see all the characters from Harry Potter
+* You have a detail page with specific information about each person who portrayed each character

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
+I'll be adding more in the near future to complete the project.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>